• Skip to primary navigation

 a blue pot of coconut chicken curry with a bowl of rice in the back and white plates on the back left

+If you are feeling adventurous, feel free to add a dash of cayenne for a touch of heat.
 Coconut curry chicken is perfect for a dinner party or a quick weekday meal.
-You can use any part of the bird to make coconut curry chicken.
-It’s a healthy dish too.
+Any part of the bird will taste amazing in the coconut curry sauce.
+It's a healthy dish too.
 A balance of proteins, healthy fats, and the mighty turmeric.

-A little curry history for thought.
+A little curry history

 The other day I was talking to a co-worker who happens to be an authority on curry and its history.
 According to her, curry dishes are popular throughout all of Asia, not just India.
 The use of coconut milk tends to be more popular in Southern India and Southeast Asia.
 Plenty of palm trees!
 In the north of India, yogurt is preferred.
-The northern parts of the Indian subcontinent developed as pastoral societies that raised and herded milk producing animals.
+The northern parts of the Indian subcontinent developed as pastoral societies that raised and herded milk-producing animals.
 As a historical side note, coconut also held a sacred place in ancient Indian culture.
 Old Sanskrit texts speak about the revered status of coconuts in ancient times.

 I know a couple of coconut haters myself.
 You can definitely use another liquid, chicken broth instead of coconut milk.
-To achieve a creamy consistency you can add 1/4 cup of heavy cream.
+To achieve a creamy consistency you can add ¼ cup of heavy cream.
 I like to serve my coconut curry chicken with jasmine rice.
 I find that the floral quality of this rice is a nice complement to the sweet/savory nature of this dish

-Step 1: Slice the chicken breasts or cutlets into 1.5″ to 2″ pieces.
+1. Slice the chicken breasts or cutlets into 1.5" to 2" pieces.

-Step 2: Add 1 Tbsp of canola oil to a pan on medium heat and then add the chicken pieces.
+2. Add 1 Tbsp of canola oil to a pan on medium heat and then add the chicken pieces.
 Sprinkle with salt and pepper.

-Step 3: Cook the chicken until all the pieces have slightly brown edges.
+3. Cook the chicken until all the pieces have slightly brown edges.

-Step 4: Add the onion and cook until it is translucent.
+4. Add the onion and cook until it is translucent.

 sliced chicken pieces cooking in red pan on a stove.

-Step 6: Add the curry powder and simmer covered for 20-25 minutes.
+6. Add the curry powder and simmer covered for 20-25 minutes.

-Step 7: Add the tomato, cilantro and the garam masala for a punch of spice.
+7. Add the tomato, cilantro and the garam masala for a punch of spice.

 Pouring coconut milk, curry, tomato, cilantro and garam masala to chicken in a pan.